 The Monotheist Group

 Men are to support women from what God has given some more than others and from what they spend from their wealth.
 The righteous women are those who are devoted to God, guarding the unseen as God would have them guard.
-As for those from whom you fear discord, discuss with them, avoid them in bed and shun them.
+Those from whom you fear discord, discuss with them, avoid them in bed and shun them.
 If they pay heed to you, do not seek a way against them.
 God is Exalted and Almighty.

-Considering the above analysis, we can conclude that verse 4:34 of the Qur'an does not carry any violent expression against women and had never intended for it to have such meaning.
+Considering the above analysis, we conclude that verse 4:34 of the Qur'an does not carry any violent expression against women and had never intended for it to have such meaning.
 Rather, the much more likely meaning of Da-Ra-Ba ض ر ب in verse 4:34 is to 'turn away from / leave / shun' women in order to make attempts at reconciliation at times of marital discord.
 The use of similar wording in verse 4:128 suggests that the same steps can be taken by either the wife or the husband, regardless of who is at fault and regardless of the exact type of marital discord involved.
 This provides the following logical steps which can be taken by either the wife or husband if it may help resolve the tensions in their particular marital problem:

 According to verse 2:231 discussed earlier, divorce would be more suitable as a final step as opposed to a marriage where there is violence against the woman or the woman living under constant threat of violence.